jelix/jelix/README.md

 It has a modular, extensible architecture.
 Applications based on Jelix are made with modules, which allow to reuse features in several projects.

-For more informations, read [details about its features](https://jelix.org/articles/en/features).
+For more information, read [details about its features](https://jelix.org/articles/en/features).

 Installation
 ============